Thinking of starting a new venture? Then you might want to hear this.

 And that’s not all.

 As you know, a leader creates the company culture.

 If you’re inexperienced in team management, it may leave space for internal politics to grow, turning the environment extremely toxic.

-Groom your leadership skills and join a partnership with people possessing unique skill sets.
+Groom your leadership skills and join a partnership with people having unique skill sets.

-Many founders start their business with a promising future.
-But shortly after, they lose patience and, in turn, their venture.
+Many founders start their businesses with a promising future.
+But shortly after, they lose patience, and, in turn, their venture.

-Perhaps, inspired by success stories, they decided to follow however found it more trouble than they thought.
+Inspired by success stories, they decided to follow, however, found it more trouble than they thought.
 Maybe they wanted to get out of the 9 to 5 circle, except, seeing a strenuous future, they gave up quickly.

 Business needs time and patience to nurture.
 Half-hearted efforts rarely keep the company’s standing.

-Everyone starts small and only through consistent efforts gradually build their empire.
-Chose a niche you are passionate about or hire someone who is.
+Everyone starts small and only through consistent efforts, gradually builds their empire.
+Choose a niche you are passionate about or hire someone who is.